fenixkz/rl_journey/Lesson-4/theory.md

 \theta \leftarrow \theta + \alpha \cdot (\text{Some\_Goodness\_Score}) \cdot \nabla_\theta \log \pi_\theta(a_t | s_t)
 $$

 This is great, but may be you have noticed this behavior: You train a policy for some time and it seems to converge, the total reward is stably high; but suddenly the policy started to deteriorate, the overall reward is lower than it was.
-This is happening because each update can lead our policy to some weird directions and policy can do a big step from the its stable version.
+This is happening because each update can lead our policy to some weird directions and one unfortunate big step can move the policy from the its stable version.

 A large, possibly noisy update could accidentally overwrite good parts of the learned policy.
 The agent might "forget" previously learned skills because of one aggressive update based on a potentially unrepresentative batch of data.
 In LLM fine-tuning people have same problem, and it is called "Catastrophic Forgetting"